bmhking/Parcel_value_app/Analysis.md

 The city is responsible for the maintenace of the infrastructure.
 Most of it is (supposed) to be funded by local property taxes.
 However, it turns out that this is highly unrealistic.
 For example:

 San Diego has around 2900 miles of road and 3300 miles of pipe.
 Based on the following advantageous assumptions:
-- No maintenance is ever needed for infrastructure.
+- No maintenance is ever needed for water pipes
 - Re-install time is 25 years (irl it's 25 years if it's well maintained)
 - No other infrastructure is needed